Dog for flea advice

 Flea collars

-The collars have growth-inhibiting substances in them to stop fleas growing but most are not reliable enough.
+The collars have substances in them to stop fleas growing.
+But most are not reliable enough.
 Some can also cause irritation to your pet.
 This method should only be used if it’s a high-quality and safe product recommended by your vet.

 Dog flea treatment shampoo

-Again, not a long-term effective solution for combating fleas as it will only kill the fleas on your dog at the time of bathing and does not prevent them from redeveloping.
+Dog flea treatment shampoos are not a long-term effective solution for combating fleas.
+This is because it will only kill the fleas on your dog at the time of bathing and does not prevent them from redeveloping.

 Dog flea treatment herbal remedies